 The on and off ramps introduce direct access to the M25 and N2 to promote better traffic distribution.
 The result promotes a better distribution of traffic by spreading the access to Bridge City, Ntuzuma and Phoenix between the new interchange and the existing Ntuzuma interchange.
 There is also a consideration for pedestrian traffic as people crossing the M25 can now do so via the underpass.

-Bridge City and the resulting infrastructure evolved from a forward-thinking public private partnership between the eThekwini Municipality and Tongaat Hulett Developments, the original owners of the 53 hectares on which the new mega city and economic hub are being forged.
+Bridge City and the resulting infrastructure evolved from a forward-thinking public private partnership between the eThekwini Municipality and Tongaat Hulett Property, the original owners of the 53 hectares on which the new mega city and economic hub are being forged.
 In tackling inherent under development in the neighbourhood, the vision plans to inject R10 billion into private and public investments and build a mixed-use city centre.

 The Municipality’s strict empowerment guidelines ensured that in the construction of the interchange and its connecting roads, 340 local labourers were employed and 26 percent of the contract value was given to 44 emerging subcontractors.